-Upon reading the beautiful letter the Princess had written to him, the Magician instantly knew that the conjurer of such poetry was the one with whom he wanted to spend the rest of his life with, and this is of course, is how their story began.
+Upon reading the beautiful letter the Princess had written to him, the Magician instantly knew that the conjurer of such poetry was the one with whom he wanted to spend the rest of his life, and this is of course, how their story began.

-It was after seven long years of imprisonment, the Persian Princess decided time was ripe to change her fate.
+It was after seven long years of imprisonment that the Persian Princess decided time was ripe to change her fate.
 Her six older children had moved to big bright cities in far away places, and it was now only her and little Pantovola left at the family castle.
-Pouroupoulus was away most of the time, doing things mighty emperors do, so timing could not have been more perfect.
+Wlad was away most of the time, doing things mighty emperors do, so timing could not have been more perfect.